pvdz/zeparser3/README.md

 The parser itself is currently feature complete but not ready for production.
 While I'm confident that it works, I haven't spent any time profiling / optimizing size and runtime yet.

 - Supports:
-  - Anything stage 4 up to ES10 / ES2019
+  - Anything stage 4 up to ES11 / ES2020
-  - ES11 / ES2020 support in progress as it unfolds
   - Regex syntax (deep)
   - Parsing modes:
     - Sloppy / non-strict